 A statewide Access to Counsel program would be funded by the general court through a specifically designated line item in the Judiciary budget.
-Funding for an Access to Counsel program must not impact state funding for essential frontline civil legal aid and housing stabilization programs.
+Funding for an Access to Counsel program must not impact state funding for MLAC's line item for essential frontline civil legal aid and housing stabilization programs.